 On June 1, 2010, Dave & Buster's Entertainment, Inc. ("D&B Entertainment"), a newly-formed Delaware corporation owned by Oak Hill Capital Partners III, L.P. and Oak Hill Capital Management Partners III, L.P. (collectively, the "Oak Hill Funds" and together with their manager, Oak Hill Capital Management, LLC, and its related funds, "Oak Hill Capital Partners"), acquired all of the outstanding common stock (the "Acquisition") of D&B Holdings from Wellspring and HBK.
 In connection therewith, Games Merger Corp. a newly-formed Missouri corporation and an indirect wholly owned subsidiary of D&B Entertainment, merged (the "Merger") with and into D&B Holdings' wholly owned, direct subsidiary, Dave & Buster's, Inc. (with Dave & Buster's, Inc. being the surviving corporation in the Merger).
-As a result of the Acquisition and certain post-acquisition activity, the Oak Hill Funds directly control approximately 95.4% of D&B Entertainment's outstanding common stock and have the right to appoint certain members of our Board of Directors and management control approximately 4.5% of our outstanding common stock.
+As a result of the Acquisition and certain post-acquisition activity, the Oak Hill Funds directly control approximately 95.4% of D&B Entertainment's outstanding common stock and have the right to appoint certain members of our Board of Directors, and certain members of our Board of Directors and management control approximately 4.5% of our outstanding common stock.
 The remaining 0.1% is owned by a former member of management.
-Upon the completion of this offering, the Oak Hill Funds will beneficially own approximately % of our outstanding stock, or % if the underwriters exercise their option to purchase additional shares in full.
+Upon the completion of this offering, the Oak Hill Funds will beneficially own approximately % of our outstanding stock, or % if the underwriters exercise their option to purchase additional shares in full, and certain members of our Board of Directors and our management will beneficially own approximately % of our outstanding stock, or % if the underwriters exercise their option to purchase additional shares in full.
 The Oak Hill Funds will continue to own a majority of the voting power of our outstanding common stock.
 As a result, we will be a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
 See "Principal Stockholders."